+8.3.3.2.2.
 [Off-Vehicle Charging Hybrid Electric Vehicles (OVC-HEV)]

-[For OVC-HEVs (i.e. including plug-in hybrid electric vehicles – PHEVs - and range-extended electric vehicles – REEVs), the proposed methodology should account for the effect of the change in the battery energy capacity (i.e. State of Health / Certified Energy as defined in UN GTR 22) over the lifetime of the vehicle and its impact on electric range and via the Utility Factor (UF) on the share of operation in charge-sustaining and charge-depleting modes, which ultimately affects the combined fuel consumption and CO2 emissions]
+[For OVC-HEVs (i.e. including plug-in hybrid electric vehicles – OVC-HEVs - and range-extended electric vehicles – REEVs), the proposed methodology should account for the effect of the change in the battery energy capacity (i.e. State of Health / Certified Energy as defined in UN GTR 22) over the lifetime of the vehicle and its impact on electric range and via the Utility Factor (UF) on the share of operation in charge-sustaining and charge-depleting modes, which ultimately affects the combined fuel consumption and CO2 emissions]

 [The average lifetime in-use electric range for vehicles operating in dual-mode shall be calculated according to the following formula, accounting for the average loss in energy capacity (i.e. as defined by the battery SoH – state of health):